cykerway/spotish/README.rst

 Output
 ================================================

-`spotext` creates a subdir for each track and writes the following files in it:
+`spotexp` creates a subdir for each track and writes the following files in it:

 -   `track.json`: Track metadata in JSON format.